 A key goal of both LBNF and DUNE is to complete construction of one 10 kT detector as soon as possible.
 To facilitate this, the excavation will be sequenced to allow DUNE to begin installation of a cryostat in the first detector pit while excavation continues.
 A temporary wall will be built in the detector installation laydown space between detector pits to isolate one area from another.
 This wall must be of sturdy construction to withstand air shock waves associated with drill and blast type construction.
 Further evaluation of vibration limits and controls must be considered as the design advances to avoid damaging the cryostat during assembly.

 In addition to controlling the impacts from blasting, logistical coordination is a key concern with a sequenced excavation allowing cryostat construction concurrent with excavation.
 Most experiment components will be delivered through the Yates Shaft, leaving the Ross shaft dedicated for excavation and other construction.
-The area between Governor’s Corner and the experiment, however, will require interfacing between delivery of experiment equipment, delivery of ground support and explosives, and transportation of excavated material.
+The area between the Governor’s Corner and the experiment, however, will require interfacing between delivery of experiment equipment, delivery of ground support and explosives, and transportation of excavated material.
 The contractor will be tasked to determine whether “traffic control” at this intersection is performed with electronic signaling or personnel.

 Most excavated material will travel through a mucking ramp starting at the base of each detector pit and ending at the waste dump near the Ross Shaft.
 This route is completely independent of all other traffic and includes a separate ventilation stream to keep diesel exhaust from other occupied spaces.
 During times when excavation is establishing the upper sections of the caverns and developing a means of dumping excavated material to this lower elevation, material will need to be transported at the 4850L.
 This not only introduces concerns with interference between experiment deliveries and rock haulage, but also means that both diesel exhaust and dust can impact the “clean” experiment pit where construction is occurring for the first cryostat.
 Dust will need to be controlled using water throughout all excavation, but during these times it will be more critical.
 Diesel fume controls will be further evaluated as the design progresses to determine the best means of controlling them.